 Goodness.
 It adds so much more depth to the finish, amiright?

 Next, I moved onto mixing up a wood toner.
 Basically, the toner I mixed up is a tinted, extremely diluted polyurethane.

-Elisha explains it best in her wood toner tutorial, including a quick lesson on the color wheel.
+Keep the color wheel in mind.
 Colors that are opposite each other on the wheel cancel each other out, or ‘tone’ the other down.
 So from now on, when I get my hair colored and the stylist comes at me with a purple toner, I don’t need to duck and cover.
 I now understand that she’s trying to tone down the yellow, brassy tones in my hair.
 Same concept here.

 I used a water-based poly so I could use water to dilute it.
 It’s also easier to clean up and not as stinky as its oil-based counterpart.
 And mental note: the mixture is really watery – I diluted it with 2 parts water to 1 part poly.
 You just want a little poly for the tint to stick to.
 Again, I used my universal tinting colorant to tint the toner.
 I started small and worked up to the darkness I wanted.